-Kindergartners are at a perfect age to play games with friends, family, or classmates.
-Board games, cards, and other fun party games are not only a fun source of social interaction, they also help the kindergartners develop some crucial skills.
+Kindergarteners are at a perfect age to play games with friends, family, or classmates.
+Board games, cards, and other fun party games are not only a fun source of social interaction, they also help the kindergarteners develop some crucial skills.

 Sarah Gorden has been a teacher for ten years, more than half of those teaching either kindergarten or first grade.
-She says, “Games are a great way for families to practice skills like one-to-one correspondence, counting, turn taking, sharing, number identification, and talking about rules and directions.”
-In addition, games can help kindergartners work on problem-solving, strategy, communication, and collaboration.
+She says, “Games are a great way for families to practice skills like one-to-one correspondence, counting, turn-taking, sharing, number identification, and talking about rules and directions.”
+In addition, games can help kindergarteners work on problem-solving, strategy, communication, and collaboration.

-This list contains games for kindergartners that I recommend because:
+This list contains 27 of the best games for kindergarteners.
+I recommend them because:

 - the published age range for each game starts no older than six years old;